Teaching

 Political Responses to Economic Globalization (Instructor)

 - This course examines the politics of international economic relations with a focus on domestic political responses to economic globalization.
 Drawing from the scientific literature in the field of international political economy, the course surveys the welfare and distributional aspects of international trade, investment (FDI), and migration as they relate to the politics of national and international economic policymaking.
-Topics include: the winners and losers from globalization; the determinants of trade preferences; the politics of exchange rate regimes and capital controls; the politics of foreign direct investment, multinational; the role of international treaties, the politics of immigration, and contemporary responses to globalization, such as the rise of populism.
+Topics include: the winners and losers from globalization; the determinants of trade preferences; the politics of exchange rate regimes and capital controls; the politics of foreign direct investment; the role of international treaties, the politics of immigration, and contemporary responses to globalization, such as the rise of populism.

 Introduction to International Relations (Instructor)